Spaf's Students, Past and Present

 Dan Farmer

 Dan completed his undergraduate degree at Purdue in 1990.
 While at Purdue, he built the COPS static audit tool under my direction, and has achieved notoriety for many achievements since then, including being named to the ISSA Hall of Fame.
-He is currently a distinguished engineer with Mercedes-Benz R&D.
+He was most recently a distinguished engineer with Mercedes-Benz R&D.

 Rajeev Gopalakrishna

 Rajeev at graduation May 2006 I was coadvisor for Rajeev with Jan Vitek.
-His thesis was about how to employ methods of static analysis to increase confidence in the secure operation of software.
+His Ph.D. dissertation, "Improving software assurance using lightweight static analysis," was about how to employ methods of static analysis to increase confidence in the secure operation of software.
 He received his Ph.D. in spring 2006.
-He initially joined the research staff at Intel Laboratories in Oregon, and is now an independent consultant in India.
+He initially joined the research staff at Intel Laboratories in Oregon, and is the founder of Secureum.

 Chris Gutierrez

 Chris graduated in 2017.
 He was working in uses of deception in cyber defense, with a focus on protecting memory against wipers and ransomware.
 Saurabh Bagchi was co-advisor.
-Chris is now working at Intel.
+Chris is now a research scientist at Intel.
+His Ph.D. dissertation was entitled "Deceptive Memory Systems"

 Gene H. Kim